 Joint VA Loan

-A joint VA loan lets a veteran buy a home with a co-borrower to increase buying power.
+A joint VA loan lets a veteran buy a home with a co-borrower.

-But the no-down-payment benefit doesn't always carry over to the co-borrower.
+But the no-down-payment benefit doesn’t always transfer to that co-borrower.

-This guide is for veterans, active-duty members, and anyone thinking about buying alongside one.
+This guide is for veterans, service members, and anyone considering buying alongside one.

-By the end, you'll know who can co-borrow, what it costs, and what most buyers get wrong.
+By the end, you’ll know who qualifies, what it costs, and where deals go wrong.

 What Is a Joint VA Loan?